madskristensen/ImageOptimizer/README.md

 You can also right-click a folder to optimize all images inside it.

+### Lossless optimization
-If you chose **lossless** optimization, the tool will do its optimizations without changing the quality of the image.
+If you chose lossless optimization, the tool will do its optimizations without changing the quality of the image.

-The **lossy** optimization option can make the images a whole lot smaller and almost keep the same quality level as the original.
+### Lossy optimizations
+If you decide to sacrifice just a small amount of image quality (which in most cases is unnoticeable to the human eye), you will be able to save up to 90% of the initial file weight.
+Lossy optimization will give you outstanding results with just a fraction of image quality loss.

-### Output window
+## Output window
 The Output Window shows the detailed output from the optimization process.

 ![Output window](art/output-window.png)